JayanthMouli/SIFSP-net/README.md

 # SIFSP-net
-Sattelite Imagery Fire Shape Prediction Network (SISFPNET) is a machine learning approach to predicting wildfire shape based on satellite imagery.
+Satellite Imagery Fire Shape Prediction Network (SISFPNET) is a machine learning approach to predicting wildfire shape based on satellite imagery.
 Data are from NASA's Landsat 8 mission, which collected satellite imagery of the Earth throughout 2018.
 Specifically, SIFSPNET uses Landsat OLI/TIRS data for geospatial and thermal imagery, and treats each image as a 2 dimensional matrix of pixels.
 The network assigns characteristics